tonghuang-uw/Project_2/README.md

 # Usage

+The code use different strategies with different models, simply compare them and choose the most profitable.

 - Momentum Selection
 - Lagged price
-- SMA: Rolling averages
+- SMA
 - EMA
 - MACD
- - _The code use different strategies with different models, simply compare them and choose the most profitable.

 -------------
 # Contributers